How to Save Money While Losing Weight

 When you reach the point where these tweaks no longer do the trick, focus on buying discount or thrift clothing to get you through until you reach your final goal.

-Start Moving for Free—Modifying your eating habits is the most important part of a weight-loss plan, but you’ll want to start incorporating some exercise, too.
+Modifying your eating habits is the most important part of losing weight, but you’ll want to start incorporating some exercise, too.
 Before you commit to a pricey gym membership or buying fancy home workout equipment, simply start walking.
 Whether it’s a 15-minute break at work, a few times around the block in the evening, or even getting up and walking around the house during commercials while watching TV, any extra steps will start adding up—and cost you nothing.